enescerrahoglu/template_app_bloc/README.md

 # Template App (bloc)

-[en] This project provides an application template using the bloc state management method with Flutter.
+This project provides an application template using the bloc state management method with Flutter.

 ## Getting Started